5 Two Parameters

 The reason for making models is not, primarily, that making models is fun – although it is!
 The reason is that the world confronts us.
 Make decisions we must.
 We must decide between options X or Y. We must choose from actions A, B and C. Confronted by a choice, we need to make a model of the world to help us choose wisely.

 The real world is complex.
 Any substantive decision problem includes a great deal of complexity and requires even more context.
 We do not have the time to get into that level of detail now.
 So, we simplify.
-We are going to create a model of height for adult men.
-We will then use that model to answer three questions:
+We are going to create a model of height for adults.
+We will then use that model to answer:

-Data science is ultimately a moral act, so we will use the four Cardinal Virtues — Wisdom, Justice, Courage and Temperance — to organize our approach.
+Data science is ultimately a moral act, so we will use the four Cardinal Virtues — Wisdom, Justice, Courage and Temperance — to guide our approach.

 5.1 Wisdom